serenysoft/nova-permissions/README.md

-# Laravel Nova 4 Grouped Permissions
+# Laravel Nova 4 Roles & Permissions

-A Laravel Nova Tool that allows you to group your Permissions into Groups and attach it to Users.
+A Laravel Nova Tool that allows you to group your Permissions and attach it to Users.
 It uses Spatie's laravel-permission.

 We have a Migration, Seed, Policy and Resource ready for a good Authorization Experience.